thomasclarke1969/documentation/client/rest/push-tokens.md

 ## Registering a Push Token

-You can create and send a Message using:
+You can register your device to start receiving push notifications from Layer using:

 ```request
 POST /push_tokens